jahdiel/DS_P1/P1_802150328/README.txt

 ------------------
 Project Description
 ------------------
-This programming project works with virtual disks systems, with the eventuality of using it in a system that will implement a simple virtual file system.
-In this phase, it implements the basis of the system, which is the virtual disk in which data is stored in blocks.
+This programming project works with virtual disks systems.
+It implements a virtual file system which allows the user to manipulate to a certain extent files inside such disks.
+Commands such as ls and cp are implemented to work on the files created.

 ==============================================
 ------------------
 Program Details:
 ------------------
-+ The project is based on implementing a DiskUnit based on RandomAccessFiles and arrays of bytes as the virtual representation of the data in memory.
++ The project is based on implementing a Virtual file System which allows the user to manipulate files inside the virtual disk systems.
-+ The project consists of three packages:
-	* testers -> which include the scripts for testing the DiskUnit and VirtualDiskBlock classes.
++ The main package in the program is diskUtilities:

-	* diskUtilities -> which contains the DiskUnit, VirtualDiskBlock and DiskUnitInterface java files.
+	* Which contains the DiskUnit, VirtualDiskBlock, DiskUnitInterface, DirectoryManager, DiskManager, DiskUtils, FileManager, FreeBlockManager and INodeManager java files.

-	* diskUnitExceptions -> which contains the necessary exceptions for the DiskUnit and VirtualDiskBlock classes.
-+ The classes are based on reading and writing information on to  the RandomAccessFiles simulating a disk system.
++ The classes are based on reading and writing information on to the RandomAccessFiles simulating a disk system, through the virtual file system and its virtual shell.

 ===============================================
 ------------------------------